Blaisedepauw/ada-website/datastory.md

 **Professor:**
->Exactly, Intellectual!
+>Exactly, Ada!
 Now, let’s see what this reveals.
 Let’s explore whether this influence has any connection with a country’s cinematic productivity.

 <div style="width: 100%;display: flex; justify-content: center;">